The SaaS Customer Lifecycle Explained

 Just a solution as unique as your business’s needs.

 3. Qualification Through Conversion

-This is when you get to see whether a potential customer is a good fit for your business.
+This is when you see whether a potential customer is a good fit for your business.
 You’ll be able to track their interest - where they’ve looked and what they’ve clicked on or downloaded.

 Stage four of the SaaS customer lifecycle is the final stage in the customer’s decision-making process.
 Customers are almost 100 % certain of buying your product and now need the extra nudge to do so.

 At this stage, they’ll reach out to your sales team to ask specific questions about using your product or about your brand in general.
 The correct answers are the final lynchpin that confirms your product offers the best solution to their problem.

 Remember, the evaluation stage seeks to answer one question: how will this product help my business?
 If you can’t show that your product can improve your leads' business efficiency and bottom line, they won’t progress to the next stage.

 Now that your lead has made their decision, it’s time for them to move on to the purchase stage.
 A few clicks here, a swipe or two there, and they go from potential to actual customer.
 It is crucial that you follow all the existing compliance rules and regulations.
 So, perform a thorough verification to ensure global SaaS compliance.